 Some programs include a practical component as well as theory courses.
 The UFV Calendar contains program information such as entrance requirements, course prerequisites, and program requirements.

-These are credentials you can earn when you complete a program.
-Diplomas and Associate degrees are generally two years in length and Bachelor’s degrees are usually four years, based on full-time study.
+Certificates, diplomas, and degrees are credentials you can earn when you complete a program.
+Diplomas and associate degrees are generally two years in length, while bachelor’s degrees are four years, based on full-time study.
 Most programs can also be completed on a part-time basis over a longer period of time.
 Certificate programs vary in length, and are generally completed in one year or less.
 UFV offers credit certificate programs (about 1,000 hours of training) as well as non-credit certificate programs (about 200–300 hours of training).

 Qualifying Studies is for students who need to upgrade their education to gain admission to UFV certificate, diploma, or degree programs; are undecided about their post-secondary goals; have missed a university program admission deadline; or have failed to meet the continuance requirements of a UFV program.
 Students admitted to Qualifying Studies may begin taking courses in their preferred area, provided they meet course and program prerequisites and seats are available.